Shopify/graphql-design-tutorial/TUTORIAL.md

 all your inputs.
 We still use strongly-typed enums for the `field` and `relation` values on our rule input, and we would still use strong typing for certain other inputs like `DateTime`s if we had any in this example.
-The key differentiating factors are the complexity of client-side validation, and the ambiguity of the format.
+The key differentiating factors are the complexity of client-side validation and the ambiguity of the format.
 HTML is a well-defined, unambiguous specification, but is quite complex to validate.
 On the other hand, there are hundreds of ways to represent a date or time as a string, all of them reasonably simple, so it